Deep learning in business analytics and operations research: Models, applications and managerial implications

 The second case study focuses on operations management, where the number of incoming service requests for an IT department is predicted in order to better adapt available capacities to the load.
 An accurate prediction of workloads is essential in order to coordinate employees in IT services \citep{Bassamboo.2009}, as well as to avoid long waiting times for customers.
 For this purpose, we forecast the hourly number of tickets for the next work day based on historic values.

 This experiment draws upon a proprietary dataset of helpdesk tickets from a Swiss organization with approximately 10,000 employees.
 Our dataset spans January 2011 to mid-November 2017, totaling 267,397 tickets.
 On average, \num{5.163} tickets are sent per day with a peak value of \num{547}.
 In the first step, we counted the number of tickets in each hour of the study horizon.
 In total, this results in 60,192 samples.
-We augmented this dataset with additional categorical variables that encode year, month, day and hour as one-hot vectors (\ie a vector that is $0$ almost everywhere except for a single $1$ that refers to the category).
-This representation is common for time-related features in order to reflect seasonal patterns.
+We augmented this dataset with an additional categorical variable that indicates holidays if there is currently a holiday.
 Our objective requires that we take a sequence of features $x_1,\ldots,x_{\tau}$ as input that represent the workload at each hour.
 We then predict the workload of the following day $y_{\tau+1}, \ldots,y_{\tau+24}$ across each hour.